 Matthew 23:9 “And do not call anyone on earth ‘father,’ for you have one Father, and he is in heaven.”

 We as Christians have followed after a less obvious example of this by replacing our personal relationship with Christ with a contrived institution that we so confidently refer to as the Church.
-We do so even though throughout scripture we are told that God does not dwell in buildings built by the hands of men, and that we as the saints of God are the living stones that make up the True Church of Christ.
-As we grow more and more accustomed to our ritual of Sunday morning services and our reliance on the affirmation of a man we call Pastor or Teacher we grow less and less dependant on the Cross and the need for Christ’s blood for the cleansing of our sin, or the sound of His voice guiding us and directing us in all truth.
-The bible says that it is the little foxes that nibble away at the fruit on the vine, meaning that it is the subtle occurrences over time, that eventually eat away at any good fruit that has grown by the Spirit.
+We do so even though throughout scripture we are told that God does not dwell in buildings built by the hands of men (Acts 7:48), and that we as the saints of God are the living stones that make up the True Church of Christ (1 Peter 2:5).
+As we grow more and more accustomed to our ritual of Sunday morning services and our reliance on the affirmation of a man we call Pastor or Teacher we grow less and less dependent on the Cross and the need for Christ’s blood for the cleansing of our sin, or the sound of His voice guiding us and directing us in all truth.
+The bible says that it is the little foxes that nibble away at the fruit on the vine (Song 2:15), meaning that it is the subtle occurrences over time, that eventually eat away at any good fruit that has grown by the Spirit.
 Have we traded our relationship with Jesus for tradition?
 To find the honest answer to this ask yourself these questions:

 1. Do you feel like God is unhappy with you if you decide to stay home instead of attend church on Sunday?